Michigan no insurance drivers fees

 - You will have to apply for a financial responsibility restricted drivers license.
 (A driver’s license with no photo that limits you to drive only the vehicles stated on the license.)

-Finally, if you do not have proof of insurance and you want to know what the minimum amount of coverage is needed in Michigan, visit our page Michigan no-fault requirements.
+Finally, if you do not have proof of insurance and you want to know what the minimum amount of coverage you need in Michigan, read about Michigan’s no-fault insurance requirements.